France - Data Protection Overview

 For processing carried out by the financial courts in the context of their non-judicial tasks as provided for by the Code of Financial Courts (only available in French here), Article 52 of the Act provides that the right of access may be restricted under the conditions laid down in of Article 23(1)(e) and (h) of the GDPR.

-Regarding health data, Article 64 of the Act provides that such data is to be communicated to the data subject, according to his or her choice, directly or through the intermediary of a doctor whom he or she designates for this purpose, in compliance with the provisions of Article L. 1111-7 of the Public Health Code (only available in French here).
-(Article L 1111-7 of the Public Health Code provides that if no exceptions apply, the data must be communicated to the data subject no later than eight days after their request and no sooner than after a 48-hour period of reflection has been observed and that specific conditions apply for minors).
+Regarding health data, Article 64 of the Act provides that such data is to be communicated to the data subject, according to their choice, directly or through the intermediary of a doctor whom they designates for this purpose, in compliance with the provisions of Article L. 1111-7 of the Public Health Code (only available in French here) (Article L 1111-7 of the Public Health Code provides that if no exceptions apply, the data must be communicated to the data subject no later than eight days after their request and no sooner than after a 48-hour period of reflection has been observed and that specific conditions apply for minors).

 Regarding the processing relating to the prevention, investigation, detection, or prosecution of criminal offences or to the execution of criminal penalties or detention orders on behalf of the State, except where the personal data are contained either in a judicial decision or in a judicial file being processed in the course of criminal proceedings, Article 107 of the Act provides that if and as long as such a restriction constitutes a necessary and proportionate measure in a democratic society for:

 - avoiding hindering investigations, enquiries, or administrative or judicial proceedings;

 - avoiding hindering the prevention, detection, investigation, or prosecution of criminal offences or the execution of criminal sanctions; and

 - protecting public security, national security, rights, and freedoms of others, the data controller may refuse or limit the data subject's right of access.
 In this case, the data controller shall inform the data subject, as soon as possible, of any refusal or limitation of access as well as the reasons for the refusal or limitation except if this communication risks compromising one of the purposes set out above.